ClemClem25/MALT_OMM/README.md

 You will find resources to install the orignal OMM package here : [OMM GitHub Repository](https://github.com/open-cogsci/omm-client).

-In this GitHub you have a modified version of some OMM files, that are specific for the usage at the "Centre de Primatoologie de Strasbourg".
+In this GitHub you have a modified version of some OMM files, that are specific for the usage at the "Centre de Primatologie de Strasbourg".

 Here is the list of the main modifications: